gauntface/web-push-book/content/subscribing-a-user.md

 #### How to Create Application Server Keys

-You can create a public and private set of application server keys by visiting [web-push-codelab.glitch.me](https://web-push-codelab.glitch.me/) or you can use the [web-push command line](https://github.com/web-push-libs/web-push#command-line) to generate keys by doing the following:
+You can create a public and private set of application server keys by visiting [web-push-codelab.glitch.me](https://web-push-codelab.glitch.me/), or you can use the [web-push command line](https://github.com/web-push-libs/web-push#command-line) to generate keys by doing the following:

     $ npm install -g web-push
     $ web-push generate-vapid-keys

-You only need to create these keys once for your application, just make sure you keep the private key private.
-(Yeah I just said that.)
+You only need to create these keys once for your application; just make sure you keep the private key private.
+(Yeah, I just said that.)

 ## Permissions and subscribe()